-The MOWR scholarship pays for tuition, most fees and book rental.
+The Dual Enrollment scholarship pays for tuition, most fees and book rental.
 Students are responsible for any laboratory fees for science and language courses and the parking decal fee.
-If you are planning to live on campus, housing and meal fees are separate and not covered by the MOWR scholarship or financial aid.
+If you are planning to live on campus, housing and meal fees are separate and not covered by the Dual Enrollment scholarship or financial aid.

 - If I have a choice of taking AP courses or becoming Dual Enrolled, which should I choose?